RicoSuter/Namotion.Messaging/README.md

 - Build **multi-cloud capable applications** by being able to change messaging technologies on demand.
 - Quickly **switch to different messaging technologies** to find the best technological fit for your applications.
 - Implement behavior driven **integration tests which can run in-memory** or against different technologies for better debugging experiences or local execution.
-- Provide **better local development experiences**, for example replace the Service Bus usage with a locally running RabbitMQ docker container or an in-memory implementation.
+- Provide **better local development experiences**, e.g. replace Service Bus with a locally running RabbitMQ docker container or an in-memory implementation.

 ## Usage